 The sites in the inventory are all inside the County Urban Limit Line.
-None of the sites have environmental constraints that would prevent the development of the number of units assigned in the inventory during the planning period, including Williamson Act contracts, conservation easements, or parking obligations.
+None of the sites have environmental constraints that would prevent the development of the number of units assigned in the inventory during the planning period, including Williamson Act contracts, conservation easements, parking obligations, parcel shape, remediation, reclamation and compatibility requirements including airport land use compatibility.